Fadl-Matar/ActiveMotion-Orthanc/README.md

 - **OHIF Viewer**: Web-based DICOM viewer that integrates seamlessly with Orthanc.
 - **Keycloak**: Identity and access management system to secure your infrastructure.

-## Requirements

-Before starting the deployment, ensure you have the following:

-- Docker and Docker Compose installed
-- Basic knowledge of managing servers and containers
-- Access to a machine or cloud instance (e.g., AWS, GCP, Azure, etc.)
-- Administrative privileges for configuration and setup

-### Software Versions:
-- **Orthanc**: vX.X.X
-- **OHIF Viewer**: vX.X.X
-- **Keycloak**: vX.X.X

 ## Architecture Overview

 The system consists of three primary components: